 The MRI scanner is a tube surrounded by a giant circular magnet which creates a strong magnetic field.
 This magnetic field may affect any metal parts or devices in your body – including:

 Whether you can get an MRI, depends on what type of device you have.
-Always tell the
+Always tell the medical staff beforehand, because:

 It’s important and helpful to know the type of your device.
 It gives your doctor all the important information he needs on whether it is possible and safe to perform an MRI scan.